Comparison · VERIFIED APRIL 2026

 Quick verdict

-Choose Ollama if you need developers wanting private, local ai with zero api costs.
-Choose Tabnine if you prioritize enterprises with strict code privacy, regulated industries, security-conscious teams.
+Choose Ollama if your daily work is mostly running open-weight LLMs locally with one command.
+Choose Tabnine if your daily work is mostly Enterprises with strict code privacy, regulated industries, security-conscious teams.
 Ollama scores higher in user reviews (4.6 vs 4.1).
 Both offer free tiers — try each before committing.

 Ollama